-As with any type of betting, the route to profit from winning distances betting is seeking out the betting value with the bookies.
+As with any type of betting, the route to getting an overall net win from winning distances betting is seeking out the betting value with the bookies.
 That is, a selection which has a better chance of winning than the odds (and their implied probability) suggest.

-When it comes to winning distances betting there are a few things to look out for on your route to potential profit.
+When it comes to winning distances betting there are a few things to look out for on your route to potential gains.
 The first is vulnerable short priced favourites.
 You will often find that a short odds favourite finds the going much tougher than many suggest.
-If there are a couple of favourites who you believe will struggle to win let alone win by a big distance on a card, it may well be worth trying to profit from betting on under the line (or selling on the spreads).
+If there are a couple of favourites who you believe will struggle to win let alone win by a big distance on a card, it may well be worth trying to bet under the line (or selling on the spreads).